yakushabb/flathub-notes/gnome.md

 **blueprint-compiler**

 _blueprint-compiler_ (Blueprint is a markup language and compiler for GTK 4 user interfaces) is part of the GNOME runtime starting with version 49.
-It is no longer necessary to compile, unless the project requires a specific version of this dependency or configuration.
+It is no longer necessary to compile, unless the project requires a specific version or configuration of this dependency.
 See: ([blueprint-compiler.bst](https://gitlab.gnome.org/GNOME/gnome-build-meta/-/blob/gnome-49/elements/sdk/blueprint-compiler.bst)).

 **gdk-pixbuf**